Blue Sky Comply

 E

-EDGAR (Electronic Data Gathering, Analysis, and Retrieval) — The SEC’s online system for receiving, reviewing, and disseminating corporate filings submitted by public companies and other entities.
+EDGAR (Electronic Data Gathering, Analysis, and Retrieval) — The SEC’s electronic system is used to submit, process, and make public company filings and disclosures.

-EDGAR Filer Manual (EFM) — The official SEC document that specifies technical standards, formatting rules, and submission procedures for electronic filings.
+EDGAR Filer Manual — The official SEC guide outlines technical requirements, formatting rules, and submission procedures for EDGAR filings.

 F